ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 * Unit tests can easily substitute system functions allowing testing of software that would be impractical.
 For example the ``sleep()`` function can be replaced and we check that a ten minute sleep was called without actually waiting ten minutes.
+* Unit tests are run on various different pyton variants, both python 2 and 3 and can relatively easily and quickly be set up to cover most code paths.
+This allows us to ensure that the code behaves in the same way on different python versions.

 There are also some potential disadvantages of unit tests.
-Unit tests don't normally test actual useful valuable features of software, instead just internal implementation
+Unit tests don't normally directly test actual useful valuable features of software, instead just internal implementation

 * Unit tests that test the internal, non-visible features of software may make refactoring difficult if those internal features have to change (see also naming in How below)
-* Even if the internal feature is working correctly it is possible that there will be a problem between the internal code and the actual result delivered to the user
+* Even if the internal feature is working correctly it is possible that there will be a problem between the internal code tested and the actual result delivered to the user

-Normally the Ansible integration tests (which are written in Ansible YAML) are a better option for most module tests.
-If those tests already test a feature and run acceptably quickly then there may be little point in providing a unit test as well.
+Normally the Ansible integration tests (which are written in Ansible YAML) provide better testing for most module functionality.
+If those tests already test a feature and run acceptably quickly then there may be little point in providing a unit test covering the same area as well.

 When To Use Unit Tests
 ======================

 There are a number of situations where unit tests are a better choice than integration tests.
 For example, testing things which are impossible, slow or very difficult to test with integration tests, such as:

 * Forcing rare / strange / random situations that can't be forced, such as specific network failures and exceptions
 * Extensive testing of slow configuration APIs
+* Situations where the integration tests cannot be run as part of the main Ansible continuous integraiton running in Shippable.

 Providing quick feedback
 ------------------------